Dental Care Group's Blog :

 Why we don’t like mouthwash: an Armadale dentist reveals all!

-We’ve all seen the ads – swig some mouthwash for 30 seconds and your teeth will be whiter, your gums healthier, and your mouth free of bacteria.
+We’ve all seen the ads – swig some mouthwash for 30 seconds, and your teeth will be whiter, your gums healthier, and your mouth free of bacteria.

 How does antibacterial mouthwash work?

-Like the name suggests, antibacterial mouthwash is designed to kill bacteria.
+As the name suggests, antibacterial mouthwash is designed to kill bacteria.

 Through a process known as protein denaturation, alcohol breaks down the protective membrane that surrounds bacteria.

-Not only does alcohol kill bacteria, but in many cases it’s a power deodorant too.
+Not only does alcohol kill bacteria, but in many cases, it’s a power deodorant, too.

-With these features, it’s no wonder alcohol pops up not just in mouthwash, but in disinfectants and hand sanitisers everywhere!
+With these features, it’s no wonder alcohol pops up not just in mouthwash but in disinfectants and hand sanitisers everywhere!

 But why is that a problem?

-Since alcohol is such a potent bacteria-killer, it should be an essential part of your dental hygiene routine right?
+Since alcohol is such a potent bacteria killer, it should be an essential part of your dental hygiene routine, right?

 Unfortunately, this article isn’t titled “why we love mouthwash” – needless to say, using mouthwash can also cause just as many problems as it fixes…